 Implementation.
-Our estimation methods were implemented in R. We use R's lm function to carry our linear regression, the ks library [28] for multivariate kernel density estimation, and the quantreg library [32] for quantile regression.
-We use a grid of 200 × 200 points to approximate a 2D density distribution and a grid of $60 \times 180 \times 180$ points to approximate a 3D density distribution.
+Our estimation methods were implemented in R. We use R's lm function to carry our linear regression, the ks library [42] for multivariate kernel density estimation, and the quantreg library [2] for quantile regression.
+We use a grid of 200×200 points to approximate a 2D density distribution and a grid of $60 \times 180 \times 180$ points to approximate a 3D density distribution.
 Source code and datasets are in [1].

 Datasets.
-We used 1 synthetic and 3 real datasets from past studies [30, 92].
-All are 100GB in size with cardinalities and lengths reported in Table 2.
+For the evaluation of the progressive similarity search techniques, we used 1 synthetic and 3 real datasets from past studies [47, 146], as well as an additional real dataset, PhysioNet [58].
+All datasets are 100GB in size with cardinalities and lengths reported in Table 2.
+For our experiments with DTW, however, we used a smaller subset of these datasets (10GB in size), since running them on the original datasets was extremely expensive.

 Synthetic data series were generated as random walks (cumulative sums) of steps that follow a Gaussian distribution (0,1).
-This type of data has been extensively used in the past [15, 33, 93] and models the distribution of stock market prices [33].
-The IRIS seismic dataset [36] is a collection of seismic instrument recordings from several stations worldwide (100M series of length 256).
-The SALD neuroscience dataset [80] contains MRI data (200M series of length 128).
-The image processing dataset, deep1B [81], contains vectors extracted from the last layers of a convolutional neural network (267M series of length 96).
+This type of data has been extensively used in the past [23, 49, 147] and models the distribution of stock market prices [49].
+The IRIS seismic dataset [122] is a collection of seismic instrument recordings from several stations worldwide (100M series of length 256).
+The SALD neuroscience dataset [127] contains MRI data (200M series of length 128).
+The image processing dataset, deep1B [128], contains vectors extracted from the last layers of a convolutional neural network (267M series of length 96).
+The PhysioNet dataset [58] contains ECG data (20 million series of length 256).